samir-dewan/emp-track/readme.md

 - [ ] Create highlight box for Hirechain
 - [ ] Update CSS for highlight box
 - [ ] Update CSS for container

+We have

+Images

+DescriptionBox (also Highlight Container)
+HighlightBox

+I think the HighlightBox can be a Server component
+The DescriptionBox has to be a Client component
+Images is a Client component